stefb965/vsts-variable-tasks/README.md

 | -------------------- | ---------------------------------------------------------- |
 | Build.DropLocation   | \\share\drops\$(Build.DefinitionName)\$(Build.BuildNumber) |

-Will simply send the literal text to teh tasks in your workflow.
+Will simply send the literal text to the tasks in your workflow.

 In comes the fairy dust :).